The Different Types Of Expanded Metal And Their Uses

 The process of creating expanded metal was first developed and copyrighted in the 1880s in Hartlepool, UK.
 Despite advancements in technology, the modern process of expanding metal remains similar to the original technique.

-The ratio of open to close mesh area specifies the amount of space for the passage of light, air and water.
+The ratio of open to closed mesh area specifies the amount of space for the passage of light, air, and water.
 The ratio can be changed according to the mesh usage.
 As the process starts with a small sheet of steel and results in the production of a large mesh, it is lightweight and cost-effective, making it the best pocket-friendly option to choose among others.

 The versatility of expanded metal widens the opportunity for usage.
 It can be used for a variety of applications.
 While still allowing airflow and light in, expanded metal is very strong and durable.